storj/docs/app/learn/concepts/access/encryption-and-keys/key-management/page.md

 ## A Word of Caution on encryption keys

 At several points in the Documentation it’s important to point out three important things about your encryption keys.
-Please make sure you clearly understand how encryption keys are used on Storj DCS.
+Please make sure you clearly understand how encryption keys are used on Storj.
 You, your application and/or your users are responsible for managing your encryption keys.

 {% callout type="info"  %}
 If you lose your encryption keys, you have lost the ability to decrypt your data rendering it useless.